Battle of Quifangondo: South African artillery and air bombardment

 On the evening of 9 November, the South African and Zairean artillery on Morro de Cal began firing.
 For several hours they fired on Quifangondo and beyond the defenders' lines, towards Luanda.
 Several shells landed near the Luanda refinery.
 Others appear to have been targeting the FAPLA facilities in the Grafanil district.
 The bombardment killed a civilian in Grafanil, but did not cause any FAPLA or Cuban casualties.
 The FAPLA guns did not respond, leading some of the ELNA troops to erroneously conclude that the Quifangondo defences had been abandoned.

 At 5:40 a.m.
 Major Bosch ordered ranging shots be fired at the Quifangondo waterworks and the bridge spanning the Bengo River.
 For nineteen minutes afterwards, his guns fired airburst shells over the FAPLA lines.
 Bosch ceased fire at 5:59 a.m. to await the anticipated air strike, which occurred on schedule.
 Three Canberra bomber aircraft launched from the South African Air Force base at Rundu appeared presently and initiated a bombing run over the FAPLA lines.
 Anxious to maintain plausible deniability, the South African government had ordered the Canberra pilots to fly at such high altitudes they could not identify their targets.
 Only four of the Canberras' nine bombs were dropped, and none struck the defenders.
 After making this single unsuccessful pass, the aircraft returned to Rundu.

 Roos and Bosch observed that the morning's artillery bombardment and the follow-up strike by the Canberras had at least achieved the desirable psychological effect: they noticed the FAPLA troops on the other side of the Bengo River moving to the rear.
 Any advantage would be lost unless the ELNA infantry immediately started forward.
 Much to their frustration, this did not occur as the ELNA commanders were waiting on Roberto, who had insisted on witnessing the attack in person.
-Roberto was at the time taking his breakfast, and his leisurely pace in reaching the front delayed the ELNA advance by almost forty minutes.
+Roberto was taking his breakfast, and his leisurely pace in reaching the front delayed the ELNA advance by almost forty minutes.
 To complicate matters further, not all the ELNA infantry sections were in position and not all their commanders had been briefed on the details of the attack.
-Some had consequently overslept.
+Some had overslept.
 This caused further delays as the senior ELNA staff held an order group to detail the attack for the field commanders.
 Meanwhile, all the FAPLA defenders had returned to their fighting positions.